Loccturno/Loccturno/README.md

 ---

-*Crete, Greece.
+*Greece.
 Pseudonymous by choice.
 Started writing code in early 2026 — building toward auditor work the long way: deeply, openly, one bug at a time.*